syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ## Customize flowchart layout orientation

 Sequence of the node's direction can be customized by flowchart orientation either vertically from top to bottom or by horizontally from left to right.
 The `Orientation` property of `FlowchartLayout` class allows you to define the flow direction for flowchart as `TopToBottom` or `LeftToRight`.
-Please refer to the below code example for details.

 ### TopToBottom Orientation
 Arranges the element in the layout vertically from top to bottom.